 The main die is 308 mm2 in size, and consists of 2,304 graphics cores (shading units), as well as 36, compute units (CU).
 The physical configuration of the chip is similar to a Radeon RX 5600 XT, which also has the exact same number of shading units and CU, but on a different die size (251 mm2).

-That being said, it can effectively go beyond the RX 5600 XT, and is generally considered to be somewhat on par with the RX 5700 XT’s relative performance.
+That being said, it can effectively go beyond the RX 5600 XT and is generally considered to be somewhat on par with the RX 5700 XT’s relative performance when it comes to the PS5 GPU equivalent.
 It is, after all, one generation above (RDNA 2.0 versus RDNA 1.0), and has improved processor clock speeds combined with boosted memory specs akin to an upper mid-range to a high-end RDNA 2.0 GPU.

 PS5 GPU Specs